 Face it: It is scary to think of a world without booze in it.

-I read a story from a friend about being alcohol free in a world where everyone is drinking, especially this summer, when private family events are happening at private beach houses, versus individual hotel rooms and sightseeing tours in New York City.
-Today she pointed out how pervasive the alcohol culture really is for many families: in the beach house kitchen, right next to the children’s assortment of juice boxes, there was a bigger assortment of alcohol for the adults- gigantic bottles of whisky, vodka, and rum.
+I read a story from a friend about being alcohol-free in a world where everyone is drinking, especially last summer during the Covid lockdowns, when private family events were happening at private beach houses, versus individual hotel rooms and sightseeing tours in New York City.
+She pointed out how pervasive the alcohol culture really is for many families: in the beach house kitchen, right next to the children’s assortment of juice boxes, there was a bigger assortment of alcohol for the adults- gigantic bottles of whisky, vodka, and rum.

 Life for the children is celebrated with fruit juice and sugar; the adults numb themselves with a poison.
 While the child has to decide whether it should be orange or pineapple mango…. the alcoholic adults have to decide….
 Who is the first one today to make a drink?